 Conclusion

-For all it’s fancy shine, every smartphone is a small computer history museum, using the foundational technologies developed over the decades:
+For all it’s fancy shine, every smartphone is a computer history museum, using the foundational technologies developed over the decades:

 - electronic switches developed in the 40s (originally using vacuum tubes, later replaced by transistors that we use to this day)